wanxuanz/INFO30005_snack_in_van/README.md

 Welcome!

-We have added to this repository a `README.md`, `.gitignore`, and `.gitattributes`.

-* **README.md**: is the document you are currently reading.
-It should be replaced with information about your project, and instructions on how to use your code in someone else's local computer.

 * **.gitignore**: lets you filter out files that should not be added to git.
 For example, Windows 10 and Mac OS create hidden system files (e.g., .DS_Store) that are local to your computer and should not be part of the repository.
 This files should be filtered by the `.gitignore` file.
 This initial `.gitignore` has  been created to filter local files when using MacOS and Node.
 Depending on your project make sure you update the `.gitignore` file.
 More information about this can be found in this [link](https://www.atlassian.com/git/tutorials/saving-changes/gitignore).

 * **.gitattributes**: configures the line ending of files, to ensure consistency across development environments.
 More information can be found in this [link](https://git-scm.com/docs/gitattributes).